 As is the case with workers from other countries, some helpers are taken advantage of and charged excessive fees.
 If you are hiring a domestic worker from Indonesia, discuss with the agent how much the worker will pay.

 Even though domestic helpers are trained in their home countries, many skills are only acquired on the job and with a little experience.
 Plus, each employer has a different set of requirements and expectations, which means competency is subjective.

-Domestic workers who are new to Singapore will likely need time to adjust to being in a new country and living with a previously-unknown family.
+Domestic workers who are new to the country will likely need time to adjust to being in a new country and living with a previously-unknown family.
 Remember that your household appliances and ways of doing things may be unfamiliar to her.

 Make sure that you provide clear instructions relating to expected duties and styles of cleaning, cooking and looking after children.

 You may even consider sending your helper to one of the many domestic worker-orientated training courses on offer in Singapore.
 These centres offer lessons in cooking, cleaning, hygiene, first aid, and so on.
 Hong Kong Employers can subscribe to a HelperChoice premium plan to get free domestic work training for their domestic helper.
 These courses include financial literacy and elder caregiving.